-The goal may be normalized with two strategies: lazy (lazy tactic), or call-by-value (cbv tactic).
-The lazy strategy is a call-by-need strategy, with sharing of reductions: the arguments of a function call are partially evaluated only when necessary, and if an argument is used several times then it is computed only once.
+Reduction to weak-head normal form can be done using two strategies: lazy (lazy tactic), or call-by-value (cbv tactic).
+The lazy strategy is a call-by-need strategy, with sharing of reductions: the arguments of a function call are weakly evaluated only when necessary, and if an argument is used several times then it is weakly computed only once.
 This reduction is efficient for reducing expressions with dead code.
 For instance, the proofs of a proposition exists x.
-P(x) reduce to a pair of a witness t, and a proof that t satisfies the predicate P. Most of the time, t may be computed without computing the proof of P(t), thanks to the lazy strategy.
+P(x) reduce to a pair of a witness t, and a proof that t satisfies the predicate t.
+Most of the time, t may be computed without computing the proof of t0, thanks to the lazy strategy.

-The call-by-value strategy is the one used in ML languages: the arguments of a function call are evaluated first, using a weak reduction (no reduction under the $\lambda$ -abstractions).
+The call-by-value strategy is the one used in ML languages: the arguments of a function call are systematically weakly evaluated first.
 Despite the lazy strategy always performs fewer reductions than the call-by-value strategy, the latter is generally more efficient for evaluating purely computational expressions (i.e. with few dead code).

+'''

-1. compute cbv
+compute cbv

 These are synonyms for cbv beta delta iota zeta.